pntalari/NaiveTicket/README.md

 Work all Exercises from 2.19 to 2.58 that are **NOT** marked *Challenge exercise*.
 READ upto and INCLUDING section 2.15 of this chapter.

+### Exercise 2.19
+Suppose that the class Pet has a field called name that is of type String.
+Write an assignment statement in the body of the following constructor so that the name field will be initialized with the value of the constructor’s parameter.
+  Answer:
+  private String name;
+  public Pet(String petsName)
+  {
+  	name = petsName;
+... }

+### Exercise 2.21
+Compare the getBalance method with the getPrice method.
+What are the differences between them?
+Answer: getBalance method returns the value of field balance and getPrice method returns the value of field price.

+### Exercise 2.22
+If a call to getPrice can be characterized as ‘What do tickets cost?’, how would you characterize a call to getBalance?
+Answer: What is the current balance on the TicketMachine?

+### Exercise 2.23
+If the name of getBalance is changed to getAmount, does the return statement in the body of the method need to be changed, too?
+Try it out within BlueJ.
+Answer: No, the getAmount method still returns the balance field value as stated in the method body.

+### Exercise 2.24
+Define an accessor method, getTotal, that returns the value of the total field.
+Answer:
+public int getTotal()
+{
+  return total;
+}

+### Exercise 2.25
+Try removing the return statement from the body of getPrice.
+What error message do you see now when you try compiling the class?
+Answer: Error message: "missing return statement".

+### Exercise 2.26
+Compare the method signatures of getPrice and printTicket in Code 2.1.
+Apart from their names, what is the main difference between them?
+Answer: Besides thier names, their return type is the main difference between the getPrice and printTicket methods. getPrice returns price field of return type int but printTicket does not return any value.

+### Exercise 2.27
+Do the insertMoney and printTicket methods have return statements?
+Answer: Yes, both have return type of void.
+Why do you think this might be?
+Answer: both these methods dont return any value.
+Do you notice anything about their headers that might suggest why they do not require return statements?
+Answer: The method names are insertMoney and printTickets which suggests it might be performing some operation within the method and void return type is not expected to have any return statement.
+Also, insertMoney is taking in the parameter of amount which will be used within the method body.

+### Exercise 2.28
+Create a ticket machine with a ticket price of your choosing.
+Before doing anything else, call the getBalance method on it.
+Now call the insertMoney method (Code 2.6) and give a non-zero positive amount of money as the actual parameter.
+Now call getBalance again.
+The two calls to getBalance should show different output because the call to insertMoney had the effect of changing the machine’s state via its balance field.
+Answer: Done

+### Exercise 2.29
+How can we tell from just its header that setPrice is a method and not a constructor? public void setPrice(int ticketCost)
+Answer: Because setPrice is not the name of the class and also set is a accesser method which typically is not a contructor.

+### Exercise 2.30
+Complete the body of the setPrice method so that it assigns the value of its parameter to the price field.
+Answer:
+public void setPrice(int ticketPrice)
+{
+	price = ticketPrice;
+}

+### Exercise 2.31
+Complete the body of the following method, whose purpose is to add the value of its parameter to a field named score.
+  /**
+   * Increase score by the given number of points.
+   */
+  public void increase(int points)
+  {
+  	score += points;
+... }

+### Exercise 2.32
+Can you complete the following method, whose purpose is to sub-tract the value of its parameter from a field named price?
+  /**
+   * Reduce price by the given amount.
+   */
+  public void discount(int amount)
+  {
+    price -= amount;
+... }

+### Exercise 2.33
+Add a method called prompt to the TicketMachine class.
+This should have a void return type and take no parameters.
+The body of the method should print something like:
+  Please insert the correct amount of money.
+  Answer:
+  public void prompt()
+    {
+        System.out.println("Please insert the correct amount of money.");
+    }

+### Exercise 2.34
+Add a showPrice method to the TicketMachine class.
+This should have a void return type and take no parameters.
+The body of the method should print something like:
+The price of a ticket is xyz cents. where xyz should be replaced by the value held in the price field when the method is called.
+Answer:
+public void showPrice()
+    {
+        System.out.println("The price of a ticket is " + price + "cents");
+    }

+### Exercise 2.35
+Create two ticket machines with differently priced tickets.
+Do calls to their showPrice methods show the same output, or different?
+How do you explain this effect?
+Answer:
+calls to showPrice methods using two differently priced tickets and two different objects show different output of price.
+Since i entered different prices for the tickets at the object initialization, the showPrice method returns the price of the object at that instance.

+### Exercise 2.36
+What do you think would be printed if you altered the fourth state- ment of printTicket so that price also has quotes around it, as follows?
+  System.out.println("# " + "price" + " cents.");
+  Answer:
+  The output would just display as price as text and wont return the price field value if price was enclosed in quotes like a  	string.

+### Exercise 2.37
+What about the following version?
+System.out.println("# price cents.");
+Answer:
+ The output would still just display as string "# price cents" as text and wont return the price field value.

+### Exercise 2.38
+Could either of the previous two versions be used to show the price of tickets in different ticket machines?
+Explain your answer.
+Answer: No, because either of the previous two versions display price as a text/string and does not display the price field value.